 After identifying and categorising the important transaction costs, a conjoint analysis is used to quantify the importance of each category of transaction costs.
 The conceptual foundation of conjoint analysis is based on the consumer theory as developed by Lancaster (1966, 1991).
 This theory assumes that utility is derived from the properties or characteristics of goods (Ratchford, 1975).
-A major implication is that the overall utility for a good can be decomposed into separate utilities for its constituent characteristics or benefits (Louviere, 1994).
-In terms of the utility function, this translates into using the characteristics of goods as the arguments of the function.
+A major implication is that the overall utility for a good can be decomposed into separate utilities for its constituent characteristics of goods as the arguments of the function.
 Conjoint analysis provides a suitable empirical application of the Lancaster consumer theory (Rosen, 1974; Griliches, 1971).

 Conjoint analysis is a multivariate technique that is specifically used to understand how respondents develop preferences for products or services (Green & Srinivasan, 1978).
 It is premised on the argument that consumers evaluate the value or cost of a product, a service or an idea, whether real or hypothetical, by combining the separate amounts of values or costs provided by or attached to each attribute (also known as factor).
 Each product is conceived to be made up of a combination of different factors, and each of these factors exists at different levels in any given product.
 When used to evaluate the preference/choice of a product, the conjoint analytical approach assumes that utility is based on the value placed on each of the levels of factors and is expressed in a relationship that is reflective of the manner in which the utility is formulated for any combination of factors.
-Similarly, the cost of a product or service is derived on the individual 'costs' of different levels of factors making up the product or service.
+Similarly, the cost of a product or service.
 Based on this argument, it is then assumed that products, services or ideas with higher utility values are more preferred and have better chances of being chosen.

 The operationalization of the conjoint analysis entails constructing specific combinations of factors (also known as stimuli).
 The objective is to attempt to understand a respondent's preference structure.
-This preference structure explains both the importance of each factor in the overall decision and how differing levels within a factor influence the formation of an overall preference/utility Green and Srinivasan, (1990).
+This preference structure explains both the importance of each factor in the overall decision and how differing levels within a factor influence the formation of an overall preference/utility Green and Srinivasan (1990).
 This utility is taken to represent the "total worth" of a product, and it is taken to be based on the "part-worth" of each level.
 The conjoint model is therefore expressed as:

-$$T{ii....nm} = P{i1} + P{i2} + \dots + P{nm} \dots$$ (1)
+$$T{ij \dots nm} = P{i1} + P{i2} + \dots + P{nm}$$ (1)

-Where:
+Where,

-$T{ij...nm}$ = is the total worth for the product, service or idea that has m factors, each having n levels.
-Specifically, the product specified consists of level i of factor l, level j of factor l, and so on, up to level n for factor l.

-$P{i1}$ = is the part-worth of level i for factor I

-$P{i2}$ = is the part-worth of level j for factor 2

-$P{nm}$ = is the part-worth of level n for factor m.
+$T{ij \dots nm}$ = is the total worth for the product, service or idea that has m factors, each having n levels.
+Specifically, the product specified consists of level i of factor 1, level j of factor 2, and so on, up to level n for factor m; $P{i1}$ = is the part-worth of level i for factor 1; $P{j2}$ = is the part-worth of level j for factor 2; $P{nm}$ = is the part-worth of level n for factor m.